OS-03/BYTESOURCE-/README.md

 # BYTESOURCE
-A dynamic Web Based application for Computer Science E-Learning
+A dynamic Web Based application for Computer Science E-Learning Using Python Django FrameWork.